clusterzillow/cluster_zillow-project/readme.md

 • In conclusion log error could be effect by many columns and many things so what should we do ?

-• We could conclude that the Polynomial Modellinear regression model perform the best with a Test_rmse	0.167348
+• We could conclude that the `Polynomial Modellinear regression model` perform the best with a Test_rmse	0.168972

 `Recommendations:`